Skip to main content

 Platform-Neutral Device Facade

-IHosannaDevice provides cross-platform access to four key areas:
+IHosannaDevice provides cross-platform access to device services and normalized metrics:

 export interface IHosannaDevice {